University of Pittsburgh at Johnstown

 - The following animals are considered acceptable ESAs:

-- A dog (less than 40 pounds).
+- A dog (recommended less than 40 pounds).
 The following must be submitted on or before July 31: 1) proof of flea prevention, 2) proof of spay/neuter, 3) proof of vaccinations for rabies, distemper, leptospirosis, Bordetella, and fecal OVA, and 4) parasite screening with negative result.
 Owner must provide evidence the ESA is licensed and wears its identification tag with its license number, proof of the microchipping process, including registration, rabies tag, and owner’s cell number at all times.
 Additionally, the owner must certify the animal is housebroken.

 - A domestic cat (recommended at least one year old).
 The following must be submitted on or before July 31: 1) proof of flea prevention, 2) proof of spay/neuter, 3) proof of vaccinations for rabies and distemper, 4) fecal OVA, and 5) parasite screening with negative result, 6) proof of the microchipping process including registration.
 Owner must certify the animal is litter trained before bringing to campus.